 Once a project has been approved, you must communicate to ORIA in the following circumstances:

-• If you make any changes to the protocol or the instrumentation or recruitment materials associated with the project (using the amendment form, available in IRBNet).
+- If you make any changes to the protocol or the instrumentation or recruitment materials associated with the project.
 You must also use the amendment form to alert ORIA/the IRB to changes in funding source.

-• If a research participant experiences an unexpected problem related to the research activity (using the Reportable New Information form, available in IRBNet)
+- If a research participant experiences an unexpected problem related to the research activity

-• When you have completed the project and are no longer recruiting participants or doing analysis (using the continuing review form, available in IRBNet)
+- When you have completed the project and are no longer recruiting participants or doing analysis

-• If your project was reviewed via the full IRB board or through the expedited review procedure: you must complete the continuing review form at least annually updating ORIA and the IRB of the progress you have made with your project.
-ORIA will send reminders about this requirement via IRBNet.
+- If your project was reviewed via the full IRB board or through the expedited review procedure: you must complete the continuing review form at least annually updating ORIA and the IRB of the progress you have made with your project.
+ORIA will send reminders about this requirement via RAMP.

 No. Only faculty members may be PIs.
 If you as a student are conducting a research project, your faculty sponsor or the professor of the class for which you are doing the project is considered the PI.
 That person must be listed on the application.